You’re sheltering in place. Now what?

 Sloan Monroe lost her fiance two years ago, and she can’t seem to get back on her own two feet.
 She finds an adorable lost dog, Tucker, and decides to take him home.
 Here’s the catch: Tucker’s owner, a hot musician named Jason, has just returned from touring in Australia and wants his dog back.
 Obviously, romance ensues.

-This is technically book number two in The Friend Zone series, but you don’t have to read them in order to fully enjoy them!
+This is technically the second book in The Friend Zone series, but you don’t have to read them in order to fully enjoy them!
 This is a cute, fun rom-com where the stakes are low and everyone gets their happily ever after.

 Jonathan Van Ness of Queer Eye bares a lot in his memoir.
 From childhood to the present day, Jonathan details and highlights moments of his life that have helped shape him.
 From figure skating to hairdressing, this book has it all, honey.